-If it weren’t for the fact that people are willing to shell out big bucks to buy a deformed dog they think is “cute,” breeders wouldn’t continue to create unhealthy dogs.
+If it weren’t for the fact that people are willing to shell out big bucks to buy a dog they think is “cute,” breeders wouldn’t continue to create unhealthy dogs.
 It’s entirely unnecessary.

 Not to mention, supporting breeders at all means that you skipped over a shelter dog who could have used a loving home.
 Adopting a shelter dog frees up shelter space for another animal in need, and you’re saving at least one life if not more.

-Brachycephalic Dogs Crowd The Shelters
+Many Brachycephalic Dogs End Up In Shelters

 Recently, several brachycephalic breeds, such as Pugs, French Bulldogs, and English Bulldogs have become more popular, especially in the United Kingdom.

 There are many reasons people might be interested in brachycephalic dogs.
 They are small and have low exercise needs, which makes them suited for apartment life, and they are very cute.